 Do you sell products or services online, and ask customers to sign up for email marketing in the checkout process?

-- What other variables affect your audience and each list you manage?
-Determine what information is relevant about your subscribers and include it in a column in your spreadsheet or database.
+What other variables affect your audience?
+Determine what information is relevant about your contacts, and include it in a column in your spreadsheet or database.

 Get organized before you create your MailChimp list to help you get the most out of it in the long run.